spvinod1986/DataStructures/README.md

     - Tries can be traversed in 2 ways: 1) Pre-Order and 2) Post-Order.
     - Pre-Order: Root will be visited first before children.
     - Post-Order: Leaf nodes to root.
+* Graphs:
+    - Graphs are one of the most versatile data structures because they allow us to solve interesting problems.
+    - They are used in GPS, to connect routers in network, people in Social networks, anywhere we want to model relationships between bunch of objects.
+    - Like Trees, Graphs consist of Nodes and Edges.
+Mathematically, a tree is a kind of Graph without any cycles.
+Also Graph do not have root.
+    - In Graph, Nodes are called Vertices.
+    - If two Vertices are directly connected, then they are called Adjacent or Neighbours.
+    - Directed Graph: If the edges have direction.
+Twitter is an example of directed graph.
+If you follow some one then the connection will be from your account to their account and not other way around.
+    - UnDirectedGraph: If the edges have no direction.
+Facebook/LinkedIn are examples of undirected graph.
+If you connect with someone then there will be connection between two of you.
+    - Weight: Edges of connection can hold weight which determines how strong a connection is.
+For example, in social network, 2 people who interact a lot will have higher weight than their other adjacents and used to recommend friends.
+In GPS, weights are used to show best route for a destination.
+    - In Graphs, we use V for "Vertices" and E for "Edges" to define Space time complexity.
+    - Two ways to implement Graph in code.
+1) Adjacency Matrix and 2) Adjacency List.
+    - Adjacency Matrix: Using Matrix or two dimensional array.
+Every node/vertex in the graph will have a row and column.
+If 2 nodes are connected then their intersection is marked as 1.
+    - One disadvantage of Adjacency Matrix is the amount of space to be allocated.
+The space complexity is: O(n^2) or O(V^2).
+If you have n nodes, you will need n rows and n columns.
+    - Adding a new node will require, creating a new matrix with one additional row and column and copy all values from existing matrix.
+Time complexity for adding a node is O(n^2) or O(V^2).
+If we want to avoid copying, then we can preallocate a larger matrix which will waste memory as well.
+    - Removing a node will also require creating a smaller matrix, hence O(V^2).
+    - Adding/Removing/Finding(Querying) a edge or connection will be O(1).
+We can have indexes of nodes in hastable and hence adding connection is constant time.
+    - Finding adjacent or neighbouring nodes to a node is O(V).
+    - Adjacency List: Using Array of Linked Lists.
+Every array will have linkedlist which contains all neighbours or adjacent nodes of a given node.
+The index of a node in array is found using hashtables similar to Adjacency Matrix.
+    - We are just storing the edges or connection that exist, hence no waste of memory.
+So the space complexity is O(V + E).
+    - Dense Graph : It is a kind of graph where every node will be connected to every other node except itself.
+Total number of Edges in dense graph will be V * (V - 1) or V^2 - V. Hence for Dense Graph the space complexity will be O(V + E) = O(V^2).
+    - Multi Graph: It is a kind of graph where two nodes can have multiple connections.
+    - Adding a node will require just adding one more linked list at the end of array.
+Hence it is O(1).
+    - Removing a node will require removing the node fro adjacency list and also iterate and remove the target node from every linked list.
+Hence it is O(V + E).
+In dense graph it is O(V^2).
+    - Adding a edge requires to iterate through all the edges of a node to confirm the connection does not exist and then adding the edge.
+So if K is the number of edges a given node has, then adding a edge is O(K).
+In dense graph it is O(V).
+In multi graph, no need to check for existence of a edge and hence it will be O(1).
+    - Removing or Finding(Querying) a edge is also O(K) or in dense graph it is O(V).
+This requires iterating through all edges of a node.
+    - Finding adjacent or neighbouring nodes to a node is O(K) or for dense graph it is O(V).
+    - If dealing with dense graph, it is better to implement your graph using Adjacency Matrix otherwise use list.
+    - Traversal Algorithms: Similar to trees, graphs also have 1) Depth First and 2) Breadth First traversals.
+But the difference is Graphs does not have root node.
+So in graphs we can start traversing from any node but we can traverse nodes only those which are reachable from that node.
+    - Depth First: Start from node and recursively visit all of its neighbours to deep level.
+    - Breadth First: Instead of going deep in a graph, we visit a node and all its neighbours before going farther from that node.
+Implemented using Queue.
+    - Topological Sorting Algorithm: Used to figure out right order we need to process the nodes in a graph.
+For example in an application A which depends on library B and C which depends on library D. We need to find and build the projects in right order for application A to build.
+    - Topological Sorting algorithm only works on graph without a cycle.
+Such graphs are called Directed Acyclic Graph.
+    - Pick a node and do depth first traversal to go deep and find the node with no child or connections.
+Add that node to Stack and then follow back and add nodes whose neighbours are already visited.
+Now when we pop the stack, nodes will come out in right order.
+    - Weighted Graphs: If the edges of graph have weight then it is called wighted graph.
+The weights can represent cost, distance, or anything.
+Common use of weighted graph is to find shortest path between 2 nodes or close friends between 2 people.
+    - Dijkstra's Algorithm: Classic alogirthm for finding shortest path between 2 nodes of a graph.
+This is an example for Greedy Algorithm.
+A Greedy algorithm tries to find the optimal solution to a problem by making optimal choices in each step.
+In Dijkstra's algorithm we try to find shortest path between current nodes and all it neighbours.
+    - Spanning Tree: A graph can be converted to a tree.
+A tree is a graph without a cycle.
+Removing edges from a graph but still keeping all nodes in a graph directly or indirectly connected results in spanning tree.
+There is many ways to create spanning tree for a given graph.
+If there are n nodes in a graph then a spanning tree should have n-1 edges.
+If there are more than n-1 edges then we will have a cycle and it is no longer a tree.
+If it has lass than n-1 edges then not all of the nodes are connected.
+Each spanning tree will have cost which is equal to sum of weight of the edges.
+    - Prim's Alogirthm - Popular Algorithm to find minimum spanning tree of a graph or tree with minimum cost.
+Idea of algorithn is to extend the tree by adding the smallest connected edge.
+This is another example of Greedy Algorithm.